Nikon D600 versus Fujifilm X-Pro2

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-Pro2 has an electronic viewfinder (2360k dots), while the D600 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Nikon D600 and Fujifilm X-Pro2 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D600 and the Nikon D600?
+Is there a clear favorite between the Nikon D600 and the Fujifilm X-Pro2?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D600: